relistan/rubberneck/README.md

 Once all the configuration has been generated, all CLI flags applied, dump the struct to the stdout of the application so that we can see not just what env vars were passed, but what the configuration was that was actually generated inside the application.**
+You can also see what defaults got applied, which overrides were taken into account, and exactly what was in the struct at startup time.

 You could do this in a lot of ways.
 This is for humans and humans don't read JSON easily, but you could still dump a TOML or YAML file, for example.
 But the